The Science Of Successful Self-Management: 16 Crucial Factors

 3. Leadership

 In successful self-managing teams, leaders are chosen on their proven skills.
-They are able to gain the commitment of others, and to delegate.
-Other important behaviours are mentoring and coaching of peers.
+They are able to gain the commitment of others and to delegate.
+Other important behaviors are mentoring and coaching of peers.

 4. Skills